What Is Automated Data Integration? Benefits, Examples, and How It Works

 What is automated data integration?

 Automated data integration is the process of connecting, preparing, and consolidating data from multiple sources into a single, unified view without requiring constant manual oversight.
-Unlike traditional data mapping (which often relies on scripts, one‑off pipelines, and human intervention), automated integration leverages:
+Unlike traditional data mapping (which often relies on scripts, one-off pipelines, and human intervention), automated integration uses:

 - Pre-built connectors for faster ingestion